ThomasKAtkins/TheModernPromethease/README.md

 The code can be downloaded as a .zip file by clicking the green "Code" button in the upper right and selecting "Download ZIP".

-Alternatively, to install from the command line using git
+Alternatively, to install from the command line using git:

 ```
 cd <path where you want to install The Modern Promethease>